dungrup/fastdds-minimal-sample/README.md

 ## How to use this

 - The [Minimal.idl](./src/Minimal.idl) defines the message data structure for this example.
-We will need to generate the associated support files for this message type by using FastDDSGen
+We will need to generate the associated support files for this message type by using FastDDSGen.
+(If you want to define your own .idl file)

 ```
 <path/to/Fast DDS-Gen>/scripts/fastddsgen Minimal.idl